Final examinations will be held on January 19, 2019, at a time to be arranged by the instructor.

 A course that requires an end-of-class exercise and does not offer a final examination, must allow students at least until January 19, 2019, to complete submission of materials associated with the culminating exercise.
 (For example, a student making a presentation during the last week of classes or the study period will have at least until the scheduled final-exam date to submit a final write-up or equivalent.)

-Proposed deviations from the final-examination schedule must be submitted in writing for approval by the associate dean of the School of Continuing Education and Summer Sessions and are permitted only if all class members and the instructor agree on the change and it has been determined that no student in the class has a conflict in time.
+Proposed deviations from the final-examination schedule must be submitted in writing for approval by the senior associate dean of the School of Continuing Education and Summer Sessions and are permitted only if all class members and the instructor agree on the change and it has been determined that no student in the class has a conflict in time.

 Directors of off-campus/special programs schedule their own examinations.
 Participants should check with the director.